Talbot County Vehicle Impound Guide

 Where Is Your Car?

 Finding your car is the first crucial step.
-It's likely at an official impound lot, but knowing exactly where is key to starting the retrieval process.
+It's likely at one of the impound lots used by the Talbot County Sheriff's Office, but knowing exactly where is key to starting the retrieval process.
+Here are the known impound locations:

 How to Find Your Vehicle

-• Reference your case number: When you call, be sure to have your case number or citation number ready.
-This will help them locate your vehicle quickly.
+• Reference your booking number: If you have your booking number, provide it to the Sheriff's Office.
+This will help them locate your vehicle more quickly.

 What You Need to Retrieve Your Vehicle